lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 Whilst the TX FIFO level is below a designated number of entries the `tx_threshold` interrupt is asserted.
 Firmware can configure the threshold value via the register [`TARGET_FIFO_CONFIG.TX_THRESH`](registers.md#target_fifo_config).

-If firmware sets the bit [`TARGET_FIFO_CONFIG.TXRST_ON_COND`](registers.md#target_fifo_config), the TX FIFO will be reset whenever a RSTART or STOP condition is seen on the bus during an active Target-Mode transaction.
-This behaviour may be useful to software, as any remaining data in the TXFIFO after a Sr/P condition is probably no-longer applicable to the next transfer, so will likely have to be cleared out anyway.
-Keeping this behaviour as a toggle allows software to observe the fifo state before resetting it, which may be useful to understand how much of the previous transfer completed if that information is helpful or relevant.

-If the Target module stretches the clock as a target-receiver, the interrupt `acq_stretch` is asserted.
+If the Target Module stretches the clock as a target-receiver, the interrupt `acq_stretch` is asserted.
 This can be due to a full ACQ FIFO, or it can be due to an ACK Control Mode stretch request.
 If ACK Control Mode is enabled, check the relevant bits in [`STATUS`](registers.md#status) to determine the reason(s).
 The `acq_stretch` interrupt is a Status type, so it will only de-assert once the stretch conditions are cleared.

 If a controller ceases to send SCL pulses at any point during an ongoing transaction, the target waits for a specified time period and then asserts the interrupt `host_timeout`.
-Controller sending an address and R/W bit to all target devices, writing to the selected target, or reading from the target are examples of ongoing transactions.
+A controller sending an address and R/W bit to all target devices, writing to the selected target, or reading from the target are examples of ongoing transactions.
-The time period is counted from the last low-to-high SCL transition.
+The time period is counted from the last low-to-high SCL transition and continues counting until SCL goes low.
 Firmware can configure the timeout value via the register [`HOST_TIMEOUT_CTRL`](registers.md#host_timeout_ctrl).

 ### Implementation Details: Format Flag Parsing